 - the value of any tax free pensions or benefits; for example, Disability Support Pension and some Department of Veterans’ Affairs payments

 - the value of all net losses from any rental property income or investment income you own

-- reportable superannuation contributions, which generally include discretionary employer superannuation contributions such as voluntary salary sacrificed amounts.
-If you are self employed, this also includes total superannuation contributions that will be claimed as a tax deduction
+- reportable superannuation contributions, which generally include discretionary employer superannuation contributions such as voluntary salary sacrificed amounts - if you’re self employed, this also includes total superannuation contributions that’ll be claimed as a tax deduction

-- any foreign income that is not taxable in Australia
+- any foreign income that isn’t taxable in Australia, and

-- less the full amount of child support you and your partner pay
+From this, you need to subtract the full amount of child support you and your partner pay.

 If any of the following are likely to affect your or your partner’s income, try to factor them into your income estimate: